 CP Google Maps allows to insert a Google Maps in a post or in any of the WordPress templates that display multiple posts.

 The Google Maps inserted in a single post displays a marker at the position indicated by the geolocation information pertaining to the post, but also shows markers of the last posts published in related categories.
 The number of markers to display on the Google Maps can be set in the plugin's settings.

 The Google Maps inserted into a template displaying multiple posts will contain as many markers as posts making up the page with the associated geolocation info.
 When the mouse is hovered over the marker, the post to which it belongs gets highlighted.

 Google Maps has a wide range of settings to make your maps more versatile and adaptable.

 More about the Main Features:

-Demo of Premium Version of Plugin
+Demo of the Developer Version of Plugin

 Note 1: To display all points that belong to a specific category, it is required to insert the following shortcode [codepeople-post-map cat="3"].
 The number 3 represent the category ID, replace this number by the corresponding category's ID.
 To insert the code directly in a template, the snippet of code is: